Maddesto/WebHemi2/README.md

 ------------

 - Download and unzip the source files or clone the repository into your document root
-- [Install composer](https://getcomposer.org/doc/00-intro.md#installation-nix) and run `php composer.phar install --no-dev` to get the required Zend Framework 2 packages
+- [Install composer](https://getcomposer.org/doc/00-intro.md#installation-nix) and run `php composer.phar install --no-dev` to get the required packages
 - Edit the `wh_application\config\autoload\db.global.php` and add the database connection data.
 - Rename the `wh_application\module\WebHemi2\config\application.config.php.template` to `application.config.php`.
 - Import the `wh_application\module\WebHemi2\schema\dump.sql` into your database